ryanbrear/GoShoppingSwiftLibrary/README.md

 let allCities = GoShoppingDataManager().allCities()
 ```

-- Request a particular city by pasing in the id of that city.
+- Request a particular city by pasing in the id of that city:
 ```Swift
 let city = GoShoppingDataManager().cityWithId(10)
 let cityName = city.name
 ```

-- Request all malls in a city.:
+- Request all malls in a city:
 ```Swift
 let dataManager = GoShoppingDataManager() let capeTown = dataManager.cityWithId(10)
 let allMallsInCity = dataManager.allMallsIn(capeTown)
 ```

-- Request a particular mall in a city.
+- Request a particular mall in a city:
 ```Swift
 let mall = GoShoppingDataManager().mallWithId(20)
 ```

-- Request a list of all shops in a mall.
+- Request a list of all shops in a mall:
 ```Swift
 let dataManager = GoShoppingDataManager() let mall = dataManager.getMallWithId(20)
 let allShopsInMall = dataManager.allShopsIn(mall)
 ```

-- Request a particular shop in a mall.
+- Request a particular shop in a mall:
 ```Swift
 let shop = GoShoppingDataManager().shopWithId(2)
 ```

-- Request all the shops in a city
+- Request all the shops in a city:
 ```Swift
 let dataManager = GoShoppingDataManager() let city = dataManager.getCityWithId(10)